msrasys/nnscaler/docs/parallel_module.md

 3. `optimizer.zero_grad()`:
     We need to call `CubeModule.zero_grad()` after `optimizer.zero_grad()`

 `build_optimizer` will patch optimizer for you.
-Besides the above patches, we also add several utility functions to optimizer:
+Besides the above patches, we also add several utility functions/variables to optimizer:

 1. `sync_shard_grad`: Sync the shard gradients of the module from nodes with same shard to the optimizer.
 This function is called in optimizer's pre-step hook.
 But If you want to access the gradients before `optimizer.step()`(for example, you need gnorm),  you need to call this function manually.

 2. `register_reducer_pre_hook`, `register_reducer_post_hook`: Register pre/post hooks to reducers which will be applied before/after gradient synchronization.
+These hooks will apply to all the reducers (including `_non_parallel_module_reducer`) in the optimizer.

+3. `_non_parallel_module_reducer`: The reducer for the modules which are not parallelized.
+It is used to sync the parameters in those modules across units.

 ### Dataset